idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Name Change

 A person who wishes to legally change their name can do so if they meet a few requirements.
-The State requires the person to be at least 18 years old and must have a tenable reason that is compliant with state law.
+The state requires the person to be at least 18 years old and have a tenable reason that complies with state law.
 Idaho will not approve a name change for people who are trying to dodge debt repayments or people who are convicted sex offenders anywhere in the U.S.

 Marriage Dissolution